balaji994/MapRedHadoop/README.md

       It takes the text file as an input and counts all the words individually in it and prints to an output folder with Unix executable file named as "part-r-0000".
 It needs Hadoop 1.2.1 Single node Cluster

-#Requirements To Run:
+# Requirements To Run:
      1. Java 1.8,
      2. Hadoop 1.2.1 (Single Node Cluster)
-     3. Flume 1.7,(For SentimentalAnalysis not for WordCount)
+     3. Flume 1.7 (For SentimentalAnalysis not for WordCount) Used to get Twitter data on HDFS I have also uploaded the hadoop and flume repositories that I have used Any error please share I can help you to resolve them

-     4.
+Thanks in advance